Gunung Ledang/Mount Ophir : DIY Full Day Hike in Malaysia

 This part was quite fun as you were ascending with your body on the incline.
 If your shoes are slightly wet and slippery you might slip clinging on to the rope for your dear life, a very unsightly picture if it happens.
 You wouldn’t want to be doing this when it is raining.

 Your arms muscles will scream, and your leg muscles will scream more.
 The trick here is to get a good grip with your toes or front of our feet and use your leg muscles more to push yourself up fast rather than use your hands to pull.

 The main steep inclines are done!
-There are some switchbacks, means you descend at times and ascend again.
+After the rock face, it feels like we are close to the summit.
+However, the Summit is CP8.
+After KFC and the Rock Face, there is still an hour+ to go before reaching the summit!
+To me, this is the hardest part of the hike.
+This is because the adrenaline from doing the rock face has worn out and you will feel tired.
+There are still more ladders to come!
+Moreover, there are some switchbacks, which means you descend at times and ascend again.
 I hate descending before the summit because I know that all the effort i made before was wasted.

 Once you hit a long flight of ladders, you will know it is close to the summit.
 After which, you will hit the clearing and see this huge piece of rock, that’s the summit rock!
 Climb up the final ladder which looks like it’s been rusted over the ages and reach the summit!